 The majority of women will have completed their miscarriage within 3 weeks.
 You will be advised to take a pregnancy test 4 weeks after your treatment.
-A nurse will plan with you a suitable day to call you to discuss your pregnancy test result, any symptoms you may still be experiencing and to answer any questions you may have.

 It is important that you take the pregnancy test as planned to confirm that the treatment has worked.
 Sometimes it may be necessary to have a scan if you are continually bleeding heavy or your pregnancy test result is positive.